FreddyWordingham/Laniakea/README.md

 # Laniakea

-A full-stack web framework for running Rust powered HPC simulations
+A full-stack web framework using React + Typescript + Rust to run a cluster of HPC simulations,

 ## Quickstart